Code of Conduct investigation launched after Taupō District councillor's racial comments

 "As a council we will be asking the elected member to refrain from attending council meetings or taking part in any council-related activities until the investigation is concluded," he said.

-The Taupō District Council has been contacted for comment.
+Taupō District Council has been contacted for comment.

 READ MORE: